peadarDoyle/dd-app/README.md

 Other config in `web.config` to be updated includes:

-* `TokenPassPhrase` is for storing the access token at rest - just enter something like a 32 random value for this.
+* `TokenPassPhrase` is for storing the access token at rest - just update with a 32 random value for this.
+Don't use the default that is currently there.
 * The connection string for the `SynergyDbContext` should be updated if the default localhost string is not sufficient (i.e. it needs to point to another IP, the database name is different, etc.)

 Most other config probably should not need to be updated.